SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 `C:\Program Files\Microsoft SQL Server\MSSQL<version>.MSSQLSERVER\MSSQL\Log\ERRORLOG*`

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/SQLServer-OpenTelemetry/SQL-Server-YAML.png')} alt="YAML" />